YahooArchive/express-map/README.md

 once; after the first time the app is extended, the subsequent `extend()` calls will be noops.

-Once extended, the `app` object will contain three new methods:
+Once extended, the `app` object will contain three new methods as described below.

 ## Methods